ainagari/LSalignment/README.md

 This repository contains code for the paper:

 Aina Garí Soler, Matthieu Labeau and Chloé Clavel (2023).
-Measuring Lexico-Semantic Alignment in Debates with Contextualized Word Representations.
-To appear in Proceedings of the 1st Workshop on Social Influence in Conversations (SICon), Toronto, Canada, July 14
+[Measuring Lexico-Semantic Alignment in Debates with Contextualized Word Representations](https://aclanthology.org/2023.sicon-1.6/).
+In Proceedings of the First Workshop on Social Influence in Conversations (SICon 2023), Toronto, Canada, July 14.

 ### 1. Preparing the data (IQ2 debates corpus)